From toning the skin to cooling hot feet, hydrosols have lots of practical uses.

 Storage and shelf-lifeHydrosols are much more volatile than essential oils, and so it's important to be aware of the different factors that can affect shelf-life.
 These include the specific botanical of the hydrosol, pH level, and how it has been bottled and stored.
 Some suppliers use preservatives to extend the life of hydrosols; at Go Native NZ we do not, wishing to ensure the purity of the natural product.

 It's best to keep hydrosols in a cool dark place, or even in the fridge.
 At Go Native NZ, we sell our hydrosols in light-protecting amber glass bottles up to 250ml, PET amber plastic at 500ml, and in BPA-free plastic jerry cans for 1L and 5L volumes.
 In order to visually gauge the health of your hydrosols, it's wise to decant them into a clear glass jug before using.

 How to tell if a hydrosol has gone bad

 Because hydrosols are a natural product, variations are totally normal.
 Weather, soil and geographical conditions all have an effect on the end product.
 Hydrosols can look milky or clear, with visible drops of essential oil inside.
-Contaminated, however, aging hydrosols can sometimes grow a bloom.
+Contaminated, however, ageing hydrosols can sometimes grow a bloom.
 These are swirling substances that tend to sink towards the bottom of a hydrosol that has gone bad.
 Lift the bottle or jug to eye level and gentle tilt and you'll see the bloom "dance".
 Once a hydrosol has a bloom, it's past its best; it's not possible to remove this sort of contaminant with filters.